Positive effect on Distributable reserves

 As a result, reductions of share capital are frequently undertaken by companies to:

-Accumulated realized losses suffered by a company in previous trading periods can block the payment of dividends, even if the company is now trading profitably.
+Accumulated realised losses suffered by a company in previous trading periods can block the payment of dividends, even if the company is now trading profitably.
 A reduction of share capital can ‘clear’ these past losses so that dividends can be declared.

 In these circumstances, a reduction in capital can be used to return some or all of this cash to shareholders by repaying paid-up share capital.